-Inform patients that oligohidrosis (decreased sweating) has been reported in association with the use of topiramate particularly in pediatric patients.
-Advise patients to monitor for decreased sweating and increased body temperature during physical activity, especially in hot weather [see Warnings and Precautions (5.11)].
+Inform patients that oligohidrosis (decreased sweating) has been reported in association with the use of topiramate, a component of QSYMIA, particularly in pediatric patients.
+Advise patients to monitor for decreased sweating and increased body temperature during physical activity, especially in hot weather [see Warnings and Precautions (5.14)].